flaviomoc/divraster/README.md

 ## Calculating temporal beta diversity

-To calculate temporal beta diversity and its components (i.e. replacement and richness differences) for taxonomic, functional, and phylogenetic dimensions we need the following objects: 2 multilayer SpatRaster, data.frame, and phylo.
+To calculate temporal beta diversity and its components (i.e. replacement and richness differences) for TD, FD, and PD we need the following objects: two multilayer SpatRaster (e.g. reference and future climate scenarios), data.frame, and phylo.

 ``` r
 # TD